Frequently Asked Questions

 We believe an applicant should apply to a program of study they genuinely wish to undertake.
 Programs are not interchangeable and there is no back-door admission.
 Only in exceptional cases will a request for transfer between OISE programs of study be considered.
 Such requests should be submitted to the Registrar’s Office, Graduate Registration Unit, early in a program and are subject to approval.

 I did not receive an offer of admission, can I re-direct my application to another program or degree?

 An application may be considered for all program selections indicated at the time of initial application.
 Additional choices (notably requests received after official results of an application) are not normally permitted.
-The maximum number of OISE graduate studies program selections allowed in a single academic year is three.

 I was refused admission – can I appeal?